 Set a timer on your phone so you know when it’s time to reapply sunscreen to your child (and yourself).
 Make sure you cover sensitive exposed spots like the tips of the ears and back of the neck.
 Set another timer to remind you both to drink liquids so you don’t get dehydrated.
-Check out our favorite sunscreens for babies and toddlers.

 3. Load up your laundry basket.